Sidgi/sql-nba-lab/README.md

 ### Part 2 - Basic SQL Queries

 - Work in the `nba_queries.sql` file following the instructions that are commented out in the file.
-Run the file to test your answers by using `psql -f nba_queries.sql`
+Run the file to test your answers by using `psql -d nba_db -f nba_queries.sql`

 Some useful things to look up: